syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### saveEdit()
 {:#methods:saveedit}

-To save the edited state of an item in gantt
+To save the edited state of an item in Gantt

 #### Example